Rishthegreat/Notes/School/Civil Rights Movement.md

 	- Racism and segregation still very prevalent, but more opportunites
 - African-Americans being to move northward and switch from Republicans to Democratics
 - Urban Black Middle Class begin to rise as more educational and career opportunities arise
-	- As education increases
+- Cold War showed the hypocritical nature of America as they wanted freedom abroad, but surpressed at home
-- Cold War showed the h
+- Baseball was the most popular sport to watch
-- Why now?
+	- Jackie Robinson in 1947 was a great baseball player and he was black
-	- As people
+- En